For the past couple of days I’ve gotten outside for a walk. Yes, a walk. Remember those?

 Fear Fear Itself

 I don’t begrudge folks.
-It’s scary right now, and we all want to do our part to support the protocols that will flatten the curve and get us back to the new normal ASAP.
+It’s scary right now, and we all want to do our part to support the protocols that will flatten the curve and get us back to normal ASAP.

 But fear is also a powerful contagion.